frapplecat/moonup/README.md

 ![font smoothing](readme-images/font-smoothing-chrome.png)

-* As of June 23, 2020, all major browsers — Chrome, Edge, Firefox & Safari (14+) — support the WebP format but I've noticed that it doesn't work on older verions of MacOs/Safari.
+* As of June 23, 2020, all major browsers — Chrome, Edge, Firefox & Safari (14+) — support the WebP format but I've noticed that it doesn't work on older versions of MacOs/Safari.
 I was going to try and set up a fallback using jpgs for these older OSs.
-The picture tag was reccommended as a solution e.g.
+The picture tag was recommended as a solution e.g.

         <picture>
             <source type="image/webp" srcset="assets/images/full-moon-silhouetted-branches-david-dibert 720px.webp">